 Foreign currency risk is the risk that the fair values of future cash flows of a financial instrument will fluctuate because they are denominated in currencies that differ from the respective functional currency.
 The Company does not hedge its exposure to fluctuations in foreign exchange rates.
 The Company is exposed to foreign currency risk on fluctuations related to amounts payable and Mexican property expenditures that are denominated in US dollars and Mexican pesos.
-10% fluctuations in the Mexican peso against the Canadian dollar will affect comprehensive loss for the year by approximately \$1,000.
+A 10% fluctuation in the Mexican peso against the Canadian dollar would affect comprehensive loss for the year by approximately \$4,410.

-11. RELATED PARTY TRANSACTIONS
+13. RELATED PARTY TRANSACTIONS

-The amounts due to related parties are amounts due to directors and officers.
-The balances are unsecured, non-interest bearing and have no specific terms for repayment.
+The amounts due to related parties are for amounts due to directors and officers.
+The balances are unsecured, noninterest bearing and have no specific terms for repayment.